 Note: Standard MOT rules and fees apply to all other cases.
 Thus, the vehicle would need a full retest and you would need to pay the cost for a full MOT test again.

-Getting an MOT Retest after a Repair: Fees and Procedures
+MOT Retest Rules after a Repair: Current Fees and Procedures